-After EPA communications lockdown, environmental agencies 'terrified' of Trump
+Trump administration reviewing EPA website

 Career staffers at the Interior Department, which includes the Park Service, are "terrified" that their day-to-day operations could run afoul of the Trump administration's desires, a source with knowledge of the situation inside the government agency tells CNN.

-Career staffers at the department were concerned about their job security before Friday's order regarding the Twitter account, but tensions are even higher now, the source says, leaving many at the department feeling like they have to be extra careful as they go about their daily routines because it is unclear what could set off the White House or Trump's political appointees.
+Tensions are even higher after Friday's tweets, the source says, leaving many at the department feeling like they have to be extra careful as they go about their daily routines because it is unclear what could set off the White House or Trump's political appointees.

 House Minority Leader Nancy Pelosi said reports of gag orders to the EPA are "just appalling" and that the Trump administration seems "to be happy to be in a fact-free zone."

-Speaking to reporters in the Capitol, Pelosi also addressed reports of efforts to take down climate change material on the EPA website, calling such activity a "deterioration of intellectual sources to prevent information to flow."
+Speaking to reporters in the Capitol Wednesday, Pelosi also addressed reports of efforts to take down climate change material on the EPA website, calling such activity a "deterioration of intellectual sources to prevent information to flow."

-"That's what has made America great that we have open, we listen to ideas and exchange them and any country that doesn't does so to their own detriment," she said.

 Jeremy Symons, a former career employee at the EPA who worked through the transition between President Bill Clinton and George W. Bush, said this sort of information lock down is "unprecedented."